Wisdom Teeth

 You should not eat food for 2 hours after the dentist does the surgery and the numbness disappears.
 You will need to feed on softer foods until the wound heals.
 During the first day, you should not chew food from the tooth removal area.
 While consuming foods, chewing with your teeth on the other side will speed up the healing process.

 During the first 24 hours, the patient should not smoke.
 Smoking can increase bleeding, which can delay the healing process.
-After brushing your teeth, using an antiseptic mouthwash, eg, ADA approved; Listerine Ultraclean Arctic Mint and Listerine Ultraclean Cool Mint that will help you relax.
-Especially since these are an antiseptic mouthwash, although they contain alcohol, they also contain zinc to prevent bad breath.
+After brushing your teeth, use an antiseptic mouthwash, eg, ADA approved; Listerine Ultraclean Arctic Mint and Listerine Ultraclean Cool Mint that will help you relax.
+Especially since these are antiseptic mouthwash, although they contain alcohol, they also contain zinc to prevent bad breath.

 References